-Siargao Island DIY Travel Guide – Starting the year right by doing things we’ve always wanted to do is one of the best feelings anyone could ever feel.
-It’s something fulfilling and optimistic that we’re doing the things we love at the beginning of the year.
-It’s something rewarding that for the past years of working way through college then work, we’re able to give ourselves a prize.
-And it’s definitely something we can be proud off as possibly these memories and things we do can be treasured for the rest of our lives.
+Siargao Island DIY Travel Guide – Starting the year by doing things you’ve always wanted to do is one of the best feelings.
+It’s something fulfilling and optimistic that you’re doing the things you love at the beginning of the year.
+It’s something rewarding that for the past years of working for yourself, you were able to give yourself a prize.
+And it’s something you can be proud of to yourself as these things could be the best times of your life.

-If you’re planning to experience one of the country’s best destination to go Island Hopping – Siargao Island.
-We suggest you book in advance via KLOOK and check the link below for rates and inclusion, itinerary and date availability for your trip.
+If you’re planning to experience Siargao’s island hopping, we suggest you book in advance via KLOOK and check the link below for rates and inclusion, itinerary, and date availability for your trip.

-– Getting to Siargao Island has become easier and easier these past few years.
-As more and more commercial airlines (Cebu Pacific, Philippine Airlines and SkyJet Airlines) are offering cheap flights and promo deals to Siargao.
+Getting to Siargao Island has become easier these past few years, as more commercial airlines (Cebu Pacific, Philippine Airlines, and SkyJet Airlines) are offering cheap flights and promo deals to Siargao.
 In our case, we book a direct flight from Cebu to Siargao (Sayak Airport) 6 months before our travel date.
 Travel time from Cebu to Siargao by plane is about 45 minutes.

-Note: Vans and Tricycles are just available outside the airport in case your hotel don’t have a free shuttle service to get you to their place.
+Note: Vans and Tricycles are just available outside the airport in case your hotel doesn’t provide a free shuttle service to get you to their place.
 Tricycle fare is 150-200 pesos while van fare starts from 300-350 pesos.

-Here are possible ways to get to Siargao Island either by air/sea.
+Here are other ways to get to Siargao Island either by air/sea.

 * Ferry from Surigao City to Siargao